ingxfm/license_plate_detection/README.md

 **Installation credits to: ([Vinczejanos, 2017](https://blog.vinczejanos.info/2017/05/01/install-openalpr-on-raspberry-pi-3-part-2/)) ([MMattiii, 2019](https://www.reddit.com/r/raspberry_pi/comments/baxwz5/how_to_install_openalpr_on_raspberry_pi/))**

-In case, the memory is limited in the Raspberry Pi, run the following commands to uninstall LibreOffice and Wolfram which will not be used.
+In case the memory is limited in the Raspberry Pi, run the following commands to uninstall LibreOffice and Wolfram which will not be used.
 ```
 sudo apt-get purge wolfram-engine libreoffice* scratch -y
 sudo apt-get clean & autoremove